whithil/EmojiTetriz/README.md

 ```
 This will serve the optimized version of your app.

 **Note on Deployment:** GitHub Pages is best for static sites.
 If you aim for a fully static export (which will remove any remaining server-side Next.js features), you can investigate `next export`.
-For a full-featured Next.js application with server-side logic (like if you re-add AI features), you'll need a hosting platform that supports Node.js, such as Vercel, Netlify, Firebase Hosting (with Cloud Functions/Run), AWS Amplify, etc.
+For a full-featured Next.js application with server-side logic, you'll need a hosting platform that supports Node.js, such as Vercel, Netlify, Firebase Hosting (with Cloud Functions/Run), AWS Amplify, etc.

 ## About Our Default Custom Minoes